mponce0/covid19.analytics/JOSS/paper.md

 The `covid19.analytics` package is an open source tool, which its main goal is to offer users prompt and quick access to different data sources related to the unfolding pandemics.
-Its main implementation and API is the R package [@covid19analytics] which its stable version is part of CRAN [@cran].
+Its main implementation and API is the R package [@covid19analytics] which is available on CRAN [@cran].

-In addition to this, the package has a few more adds-on:
+In addition to this, the package has a few more add-ons:

 - A central GitHub repository, <https://github.com/mponce0/covid19.analytics>
   where the latest development version and source code of the package are